ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 .. figure:: ../screenshots/conformance_statement_details_endpoints_edit_simple.PNG
   :align: center
-  :scale: 50%
+  :scale: 70%

 In case of a parameter that is a file, the popup will be adapted to allow you to download the file and upload a replacement.

 .. figure:: ../screenshots/conformance_statement_details_endpoints_edit_binary.PNG
   :align: center
-  :scale: 50%
+  :scale: 70%

 A third scenario is that of a parameter being a secret value (e.g. a password).
-In this case you are prompted to provide and confirm a new value.
+In this case you are prompted to provide the value in the secret value input.

 .. figure:: ../screenshots/conformance_statement_details_endpoints_edit_secret.PNG
   :align: center
-  :scale: 50%
+  :scale: 70%

 Finally, an additional scenario is when preset values are defined for the parameter.
 In this case you are presented with a dropdown selection list that includes the available options.

 .. figure:: ../screenshots/conformance_statement_details_endpoints_edit_dropdown.PNG
   :align: center
-  :scale: 50%
+  :scale: 70%

 To change the parameter's value click on **Save**.
 Clicking on **Delete** will clear the current value, whereas **Cancel** will close the popup without making changes.